 A boat (the Cruz del Sur) was parked on a roundabout at the entrance to the town but that wasn’t the strangest thing about the place.
 The streets were mostly empty; many streets were blocked off; there were cages everywhere and; metal grills were being fitted in front of doors and windows – some were fitted to the front of Bar Felix but I could fit through them (just!).

 I ordered my water and my beer and then it dawned on me.
 There was to be some bull running in Xilxes!
-Streets were blocked so that the bull(s) could be channeled around the town.
-The windows and doors along the desired route were barred so as to deny the bull(s) access into people’s homes.
-Finally, the cages were for people to take shelter in if or when threatened by the bull(s).
+The streets were being blocked and the buildings (doors and windows in particular) were being protected so that the bull(s) could be safely channeled through the town.
+In addition numerous cages now filled the streets.
+These were for people to take shelter in if or when threatened by the bull(s).

-Before anyone jumps to the wrong conclusion, bull running is not cruel and it isn’t to be confused with bull fighting (about which I have strong doubts).
+Before anyone jumps to the wrong conclusion, let me explain that bull running is not cruel and isn’t to be confused with bull fighting (about which I have strong doubts).
 With bull running, the bull(s) has to be moved from A to B but he is not to be pulled, prodded or shoved in any way.
 Indeed, nobody is permitted to touch the bull or even make excessive noise which could trouble the bull.
 The runners can only induce the bull to follow them to the desired location by attracting it’s attention and then moving faster in that direction than the bull.

 Bull running has it’s roots in days of yore when farmers had to get the bulls to market and young men would race the bulls to the pens.
 Over time it grew into a competition and was seen by some as a kind of initiation rite for young men transitioning to adulthood.
 Whatever, it’s not easy; trust me.